platformsh/platformsh-docs/src/configuration/services/network-storage.md

 The application container can now read from and write to the `my/files` path just as if it were a local writeable mount.

-> **note**
+{{< note >}}
-> There is a small performance hit for using a network mount over a local mount.
+There is a small performance hit for using a network mount over a local mount.
 In most cases it should not be noticeable.
 However, high-volume sequential file creation (that is, creating a large number of small files in rapid succession) may see a more significant performance hit.
 If that is something your application does regularly then a local mount will be more effective.
+{{< /note >}}

 ## Multi-application usage